<SPC 260 Introduction to New Media>

 Howard Jenkins.
 Convergence Culture: Where Old and New Media Collide NYU Press, 2008

-In addition, you’ll be expected to read a number of online articles and reports the links for which can be found on the webpage for this course at:
+In addition, you’ll be expected to read a number of online articles and reports the links for which can be found either on Blackboard or on the webpage for this course at:

 <Procedures, Requirements and Expectations>